 - This “nice to have” will be a future addition.

 - Label Maker

 - for jackfield labels etc. Also a “nice to have”, future addition.

 - You should read that again – Automatic Labels.
 Want?
 Ask!

 - things that are “Pending Changes”, “as-built”, “tested”, commissioned” – a workflow engine.

 - Move your notes and data from your cable schedules into your tvCAD database so they stay with you in new cable schedules

 - …well, whatever you want it to do, really.
 You’re paying for it so you get to ask for things.
 Those things get built for you and for what you need.

 I’m sure it’s hard to picture what tvCAD is from this grocery list of some of its features but here’s what it does: tvCAD saves you time and effort (and money!) by checking your work in real time.
 You do the CAD, tvCAD automates the boring bits.
 If you can do it then tvCAD can automate it.
 I have a rule: once, ok, I’ll do it…twice, hmmm, didn’t I just do this…three times – automate!
 The future direction of tvCAD is up to you, the user.
 That’s the “Support” I was talking about.

 Interested?
-If you want to know more (including anticipated pricing), follow our progress, interested in trying the beta test version, have questions, suggestions, please drop me a line…
+If you want to know more (including pricing), follow our progress, interested in a trial, have questions, suggestions, please drop me a line…